How To Make The Right Choice for the Forex Affiliates

 How to choose a forex affiliate commission scheme?

 The starting point for this will be your traffic types.
-As we mentioned earlier, deciding on a compensation scheme for your forex referrals will depend mainly on what kind of traffic you use to generate your signups.
+As mentioned, deciding on a compensation scheme for your forex referrals will depend mainly on what kind of traffic you use to generate your signups.

 If your traffic is mainly from media buying, then CPA would be the best solution for you.
 The reason is simple.
 Besides the click to your landing page, media buying won’t get you any details about this traffic.
 In a standard media buying campaign, the result is a click.
 You’re not collecting email addresses or any other personally-identifying information.
 You get a click, and that’s pretty much that.